Subscribe to stay updated

 Around this time, the concept of a subscription box met the internet, and things took a wide turn.
 Companies like Graze and Birchbox came in and gave the model a new meaning.

 Other companies began picking up on the trend and began to enter the competition, offering customers a new way of consumption in a wide range of industries.
-Entrepreneurs stumbled upon the finding that people were interested in purchasing beauty products, food items (like meal preps), and products for their pets.
+Entrepreneurs stumbled upon the finding that people were interested in purchasing beauty products, food items (like meal preps), self-care subscription boxes and products for their pets.
 New brands were born, offering these products in a new and more convenient form.

 "As a business owner, you have to think what will make your subscription worth renewing" - nomadcoffeeclub.com